Kansas City Brain Injury Lawyers

 Unlike many other comparative negligence states, Missouri adheres to pure comparative negligence.
 In other states, a plaintiff cannot receive any compensation if he or she is more than 50% responsible for the incident.
 In pure comparative negligence states such as Missouri, the victim can receive compensation even if he or she is more at fault than the defendant.
 As long as the victim is less than 100% responsible, he or she can receive compensation for the injury.

-If you believe you or a loved one has suffered a brain injury, get medical help immediately and take time to heal.
+If you believe you or a loved one has suffered a TBI in Kansas City, get medical help immediately and take time to heal.
 If your children suffer a head trauma during sports, insist they sit out the game until they see a doctor.
 Likewise, if an elderly loved one falls, do what you can to keep them still until he or she has time to recover.

-The team at Fowler Pickert Eismenger Norfleet in Kansas City, MO, are experienced in getting you compensation for brain, head, and neck injuries.
+The skilled legal team at Fowler Pickert Eismenger Norfleet in Kansas City, MO, is experienced in getting you fair compensation for brain, head, and neck injuries.
 We can help you get the treatment and help you need so your family isn’t left alone to struggle under medical bills.
-Contact us today to learn more about how we can help.
+Contact us today to learn more about how our Kansas City traumatic brain injury lawyers can help.